Become a Friend

 We are proud to bring the world’s very best pianists to Leeds, and showcase the city to an international audience.
-With the inclusion of free-to-view live streaming of the whole of the 2018 Competition, and with the first rounds to be held in New York, Berlin, and Singapore, The Leeds will reach an unrivalled national and international audience.
+With free-to-view live streaming of the whole Competition, and with the first rounds held in New York, Berlin, and Singapore, The Leeds reaches an unrivalled national and international audience.

 We look forward to working closely with our corporate partners to best reflect your particular aims, objectives and interests.
 Each of our partnerships are unique and may include:

-• Hospitality, tickets and events surrounding performances at the Competition
+• Hospitality, tickets and events at the Competition

 • Advertising and branding at the Competition, or in association with our international streaming

-• Sponsorship of our annual Leeds Piano Festival, which takes place in London and Leeds
+• Sponsorship of our triannual competition, annual Leeds Piano Festival, International Rounds and medici.tv channel

 Trusts and Foundations

-Please contact Jenny Rogers (Learning & Engagement Director) if your trust or foundation would like to support the Competition, or if you would like to discuss some of our ambitious artistic and educational plans for the future.
+Please contact Jenny Rogers (Learning & Engagement Director) if your trust or foundation would like to support the Competition, or if you would like to find out more about our artistic and educational plans for the future.

 0113 831 4106